 Is there any chance of a bathroom break?

-The site is still under construction.
-There are portable bathrooms by parking places P1 and P2.
+By Mt.
+Fagradalsfjall the area is still under construction.
+There are usually portable bathrooms available by parking places P1 and P2.

 Does the weather make any difference?